antwanvdm/php-vagrant/README.md

 * Install [Vagrant](https://www.vagrantup.com/) (easy base for development environments)
 * For Windows users, install [Git](https://git-scm.com/download/win)
-* Install 2 plugins for vagrant, **nugrant** for .vagrantuser support & **hostmanager** to support a nice development URL instead of your IP (for Windows you can use 'Git bash')
+* Install 2 plugins for vagrant, **nugrant** for .vagrantuser support & **hostmanager** to support a nice development URL instead of your IP (Mac: use terminal, Windows: use 'Git bash')

     ```
     vagrant plugin install vagrant-hostmanager
     vagrant plugin install nugrant
     ```

-* Enter the next commands in your terminal to set up your project (for Windows you can use 'Git bash'):
+* Enter the next commands to set up your project (Mac: use terminal, Windows: use 'Git bash'):

     ```
     # Clone this repository (after navigating to your dev folder)